0419777170

 • Start a membership to keep customers subscribed to after purchase services (maintenance, produce delivery etc)

-Some of these offers keep people involved and interested, even when they’re not ready to buy, Others can have them subscribed paying you monthly for ongoing support of some type.
+Some of these offers keep people involved and interested, even when they’re not ready to buy, Memberships can have them subscribed paying you monthly for ongoing support of some type.

 2. Oversaturated Market